SAFARIS WE OFFER

 SERENGETI NATIONAL PARK

 This first and most famous national park of Tanzania is also a world heritage site and was proclaimed the world’s 7th wonder for its annual migration, during which six million zebras and 300,000 Thomson’s gazelles meander across the plains.
-They are joined by herds of wildebeest.
+Herds of wildebeest join them.
 Yet even when the migration is dormant, the Serengeti offers the most breath-taking game-viewing in Africa.
 There are large herds of buffalo in the Serengeti, as well as elephants, giraffes, and thousands upon thousands of eland, topis, kongonis, impalas, and Grant‘s gazelles.

 NGORONGORO CRATER CONSERVATION AREA

 In the Ngorongoro Crater, the world‘s largest unbroken caldera, more than 30,000 wild animals can be found.
 Due to its distinctive topography, one can view a vast circle of grassland from the rim of the crater.
-It has been called Ngorongoro Crater being called the “World’s Largest Open Aired Zoo”.
+The Ngorongoro Crater is called the “World’s Largest Open Aired Zoo”.